Aliases for MED13L Gene

 MED13L (Mediator Complex Subunit 13 Like) is a Protein Coding gene.
-Diseases associated with MED13L include Transposition Of The Great Arteries, Dextro-Looped 1 and Autosomal Recessive Non-Syndromic Intellectual Disability.
-Among its related pathways are Thyroid hormone signaling pathway and Developmental Biology.
+Diseases associated with MED13L include Transposition Of The Great Arteries, Dextro-Looped 1 and Intellectual Disability.
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Thyroid hormone signaling pathway.
 GO annotations related to this gene include RNA polymerase II transcription cofactor activity.
 An important paralog of this gene is MED13.

 UniProtKB/Swiss-Prot for MED13L Gene

 Component of the Mediator complex, a coactivator involved in the regulated transcription of nearly all RNA polymerase II-dependent genes.
 Mediator functions as a bridge to convey information from gene-specific regulatory proteins to the basal RNA polymerase II transcription machinery.
 Mediator is recruited to promoters by direct interactions with regulatory proteins and serves as a scaffold for the assembly of a functional preinitiation complex with RNA polymerase II and the general transcription factors.
 This subunit may specifically regulate transcription of targets of the Wnt signaling pathway and SHH signaling pathway.